SumitK27/100-Days-of-Code-Web-Dev/Day 7/README.md

 #### **Single value**

--   This will add padding evenly to each side (top, left, bottom, right) of the content.
+-   This will add padding evenly to each side (top, right, bottom, left) of the content.

 ```css
 p {